onera/Cassiopee/Post/doc/source/Post_IBM.rst

     :type Sref: float or None
     :param famZones: List of IBC families on which loads are computed.
     :type famZones: list of strings or None
-    :return: surface tree with the flow solution as well as the viscous and pressure loads.
-Drag and lift coefficients (on screen)
+    :return: surface tree with the flow solution.
+Lists of CD/CL per base.

     *Example of use:*